Pharmaceutical Regulations and Registration in Vietnam

 Good Distribution Practice (GDP): Companies engaged in drug distribution must adhere to Good Distribution Practice guidelines to ensure the proper handling, storage, and transportation of drugs throughout the supply chain.

 Import License: Importers must obtain an import license issued by the MOH before bringing drugs into Vietnam.
 The license may be specific to a particular drug or a range of drugs and is subject to renewal.
+The importers before launching their first batch in Vietnam, must announce their wholesale price to MOH.
+The wholesale prices must be renounced when there is a change in the price.

 Important documents required to procure Import License